Why Does Weed Make You Laugh? What Does The Science Say

 Everyone knows what laughter is.
 It's a natural response to amusement or humor.
 Even though everyone does it, it's hard to define and even harder to pin down scientifically.

-In addition to amusement, fits of laughter can also occur in times of discomfort, anger and other emotions.
-However, this article will focus on the primary use for laughter and its connection to a person's enjoyment, amusement and general happiness.
+In addition to amusement, fits of laughter can also occur in times of discomfort, anger, and other emotions.
+However, this article will focus on the primary use of laughter and its connection to a person's enjoyment, amusement, and general happiness.

 We've laughed for as long as history can recall, probably much longer.
 Laughter is so deeply ingrained in us and connected to how we live that scientists have continued examining the emotion for centuries with no signs of letting up.